Fees and Financial Support

 Charges for dropped courses apply to qualifying year students, general graduate students, or to extra courses which are paid for on a per-course basis.

-Students withdrawing from a program at Wilfrid Laurier University are required to obtain and complete the appropriate form, available from the Graduate Studies Office.
+Students withdrawing from a program at Wilfrid Laurier University are required to obtain and complete the appropriate form, available from the Graduate Studies website.

 Credit balances in student accounts which result from adjustments and withdrawals during fall term will be held for application towards the next term's fees unless a refund cheque is requested by the student.

 No refund cheques for adjustments and withdrawals will be issued until after the final day for adding of courses in a term.

 Allow at least four weeks after withdrawal for processing of refunds.
 No refund of payments made by personal cheque will be issued for at least one month after deposit.

 Refund cheques will not be processed for amounts of $1 or less.